andrehebra/contact-manager/README.md

 ## Overview

-Contact Manager is a web-based application developed using the LAMP stack (Linux, Apache, MySQL, PHP).
-It allows users to store, manage, and organize their contacts efficiently.
+City Folk Contact Manager is a web-based application developed using the LAMP stack (Linux, Apache, MySQL, PHP).
+The application allows users to store and manage their contacts.

 ## Features

-Add new contacts with name, phone number, email, and address.
+Add new contacts with name, phone number, and email address.
 Edit existing contacts.
 Delete contacts.
-Search and filter contacts.
+Search contacts.
 Responsive design for mobile and desktop use.

 ## Technologies Used